 Once you click “Build Template” you’ll get a .zip file to download which includes a PDF and a PNG file.

-Calculating the size
+Calculating the Book Cover Size

 The templates come with a lot of extra white space.
 I usually use Photoshop to trim this off.
 If you want to set up a Word file that’s just the right size, you’ll need to calculate this yourself: